Mindfulness

 One effective method is to inhale deeply through the nose for a count of four, allowing the abdomen to expand.
 Then, they can exhale slowly through the mouth for a count of six.
 This practice both calms the mind and triggers the parasympathetic nervous system.

 Holding moments of stillness while breathing deeply offers a chance for self-care in daily routines.
 It reminds busy professionals to take a moment for themselves, fostering a sense of balance and tranquility.
+It is one of the most practical stress relief meditation techniques available today.

 Frequently Asked Questions